10 Best-Value Pubs & Restaurants in Edinburgh

 We enjoyed a complete meal for four for £33.95, and of course the drinks are reasonably priced.

-The main takeaway here though is the splendour and grandiosity of the building.
+The main takeaway here though is the splendor and grandiosity of the building.
 Just don’t get lost finding your way back from the loo.

 Located a little way from the center of the city, and with high reviews, the Rodi Restaurant offers an alternative to the ubiquitous (but tasty) haggis, nips and tatties of the pubs.